silverstripe/silverstripe-framework/docs/en/misc/contributing/code.md

   * **Squash your commits, so that each commit addresses a single issue.** After you rebase your work on top of the upstream branch, you can squash multiple commits into one.
 Say, for instance, you've got three commits in related to Issue #100.
 Squash all three into one with the message "Issue #100 Description of the issue here."
 We won't accept pull requests for multiple commits related to a single issue; it's up to you to squash and clean your commit tree.
 (Remember, if you squash commits you've already pushed to GitHub, you won't be able to push that same branch again.
 Create a new local branch, squash, and push the new squashed branch.)

   * **Choose the correct branch**:  Most pull requests should go against the *pre-release branch*, only critical bugfixes  against the *release branch*.
-If you're changing an API or introducing a major feature, the pull request should go against `master`.
-Depending on where in the release process the pre-release branch is.
-If its in beta, the room for API changes is very small (read more about our [release process](/misc/release-process)).
+A *pre-release branch* is any branch which hasn't received a stable [minor release](/misc/release-process#minor-releases), most commonly the master branch.
+If you're changing an API or introducing a major feature, the pull request should go against a *pre-release branch*.
+If this branch already had a beta release, the room for API changes is very small (read more about our [release process](/misc/release-process)).

 ## Step-by-step: From forking to sending the pull request